zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 - The `Compile` method will compile the expression into a method
 - The `Execute` method call the `Compile` method under the hood and then execute the returned compiled method.

-When executing the same expression in the `Execute` method multiple times, it is fast as we retrieve the compiled from the cache.
-However, retrieving the compiled method from the cache still takes some time, as we need to create a cache key that has a performance cost.
-So when you need to execute multiple times the same expression, you should store the compiled method in a static or local variable.
+When executing the same expression with the `Execute` method multiple times, it is fast as we retrieve the compiled method from the cache.
+However, it still takes some time, as we need to create a cache key that has a performance cost.
+So when you need to execute multiple times the same expression, you should store the compiled method in a local or static variable.

 How much faster?
-The `Compile` method can be 1000x more quickly than the `Execute` method.
-It doesn't make any difference when looping on ten items, but when looping on millions of items, it makes a massive difference between a few milliseconds and seconds.
+Using directly the compiled method returned from the `Compile` can be 1000x more quickly than using the `Execute` method.
+It surely doesn't make any difference if you are only looping on 10 items, as both ways, it will take nearly 0ms.
+However, if you need to evaluate millions of items, it makes a massive difference between a few milliseconds and seconds.

 {% include component-try-it.html href='https://dotnetfiddle.net/W2qpBX' %}